Wally12Million Arts Fund

 - Entering their second or subsequent year of studies in fine arts or music at a recognized education institution or be enrolled in a post-graduate program of study in fine arts or music at a recognized educational institution.

-- Two or more examples of original art (photos are acceptable) or music (sound files are acceptable).
+- You will submit a portfolio featuring two or more examples of original art (photos are acceptable) or music (sound files are acceptable).
+Unique materials will be returned once a final decision has been made.

 - 2020 Grace Clark and Carson Asmundson